 Better option: A glass of wine or seltzer water with a shot of alcohol.

 When buying peanut, almond, or cashew butter, avoid brands with lots of added sugar, corn syrup, or honey.
-When it comes to nut butter, the fewer ingredients the better.
+When it comes to nut butters, the fewer ingredients the better.
 And don’t even think about eating Nutella every day, which does have hazelnuts but is mostly sugar and palm oil.

 Dried fruit is already pretty sweet, but at least they’re natural sugars.
 However, many varieties have additional sweeteners added to them.